jorgebucaran/fisher/README.md

 ## Uninstalling

-You want to know how to uninstall Fisher and everything you've installed with it from your system.
+You want to know how to remove this package manager and everything you've installed with it from your system.
 This command will purge all packages, cache, configuration and related files.
+We'll miss you.

 ```fish
 fisher self-uninstall